-Electro Arc’s small EDM Tap removal tool is featured below.
-No dielectric fluid required.
-It is economical and convenient.
+Electro Arc’s 3-S portable metal disintegrator is featured below.
+You do not need dielectric fluid to use Electro Arc machines, just coolant.
+The 3-S is easy on your pockets and convenient for you to use.
 Our metal disintegrators remove broken taps and drills without damage or coming into contact with the part.
-An Arcer Head can be used with other machine tools like this drill press.
+You can also use an Arc-er Head with other machine tools like the drill press in the video below:

-A tap extractor is known by many names including an EDM machine, tap burner, metal disintegrator, and spark eroder.
-These metal disintegration machines are used to remove broken bolts, taps, and drills without doing any damage to the surrounding part.
-Cheap systems often make the situation worse or are not even necessary.
-With an electric discharge machine (EDM) you get the precision, speed, and value without the cost of replacing parts on expensive equipment.
+You have probably heard a metal disintegrator referred to by many names including; tap extractor MDM machine, tap burner, tap zapper, and spark eroder.
+You can use these metal disintegration machines to remove broken bolts, broken taps, and broken drills without damaging your part.
+Cheap alternatives are available but can cause more damage or break easily.
+With an Electro Arc metal disintegrator, you get the precision, speed, and value without the headache of replacing parts on expensive equipment.

 Broken tap removal service

-When working with broken taps it is important to remember that the center part is solid.
-What this means is that the part can be broken and essentially removed.
+When you are working with broken taps it is important to remember that the center part is solid.
+Meaning the broken tap can be broken and essentially removed.
 Taps with a thread size smaller than M12 should be removed by breaking the center.
-There are cases that the tap can have a very large thread.
-If this is the case it may be better to divide it into halves in order to remove them.
-The electrode does not have to be applied to the largest depth.
-When it reaches the desired depth just turn up the arcer head and begin to remove the debris.
+In some cases, your tap will have a very large thread.
+If this is the case we advise that you divide it into halves for removal.
+You do not have to apply the electrode to the largest depth.
+When it reaches the desired depth just turn up the Arc-er head and begin to remove the debris.
 You can then continue the process of disintegration with your electrode.
-The power of a metal disintegrator is established by creating a series of electric arcs or disharges that erode the broken metals into smaller particles.
+The power of a metal disintegrator is established by creating a series of electric arcs or discharges that erode the broken metals into smaller particles.

-This produces sparks that move between the broekn piece and the electrode cutting through the broken machine part.
+This produces sparks that move between the broken piece and the electrode cutting through the broken machine part.
 A puddle is created by the spark (also known as the hot plasma) as a result of the workpiece being melted by the electrical discharge produced by the electrode.
-The small amount of dielectric is vaporised which creates bubbles around the spark.
+The small amount of dielectric is vaporized which creates bubbles around the spark.